bulla/elm-select-ring/README.md

 When the cursor is at the beginning of the array, focusing on the previous element will return focus to the end of the array.

+## Zipper ring

+This **experimental** module provides a form of non-empty focused ring that uses a zipper list as its internal structure instead of an array.

+Moving the focus around allows to focus on a single element.
+When the focus is at the end, focusing on the next element will return focus to the first element.
+When the focus is at the beginning, focusing on the previous element will return focus to the last element.

 ## Select ring